 We offer cover for double cab pick-ups.

-Tools are covered for loss or damage caused by fire, theft, attempted theft or an accident, whilst they are in your commercial van.
+Our comprehensive commercial van insurance covers tools for loss or damage caused by fire, theft, attempted theft or an accident, whilst they are in your van.
 Cover is up to a limit of £500 and subject to the terms and conditions contained in the policy booklet.
-Tools will not be covered when left in the rear of a pick-up.
+Tools will not be covered when left in the rear of a pickup.

 Insurance Premium Tax is a tax payable on insurance premiums and is set by the Government.